• Mail

 Trash compactors have built-in safeguards, such as locks, misload sensors, tilt sensors, and drawer-monitor switches, which are designed to help prevent injury, over-filling and under-filling, as well as detect when trash has been accidentally placed within the unit but outside the drawer (such as behind the drawer where the ram and hydraulics are located).
 However, because they are constructed of many mechanical parts and electrical wiring, trash compactors can malfunction and chronically break down if not used and maintained properly.

-August 24, 2018/in Home Inspections, Home Safety, Homeowner Tools, On-Going Home Maintenance /by Scott Price
+August 24, 2018/in Home Inspections, Home Safety, Homeowner Tools, On-Going Home Maintenance/by Scott Price

 What Are Food-Waste Disposers?

 Garbage disposals, also called food-waste disposers, are residential appliances designed to shred food waste so that it can fit through plumbing.
 They are usually electrically powered (although occasionally powered by water pressure) and are installed beneath sinks.
+As a home inspector, we always inspect this appliance.

 Why Use a Garbage Disposal?